Jumutoni21/Fashion-MNIST-Classification/README.md

 **Output**

-Predictions are made on two test images from the Fashion MNIST dataset.
+The model generates predictions on two test images from the Fashion MNIST dataset, providing insights into its classification accuracy.